 I practiced so much of my medical Spanish!
 I would say 90% of our patients were Spanish speakers!
 What’s more- Dr. Tran is fluent in Spanish, Vietnamese and English!
 I was definitely inspired by her.
 I did a ton of employment physicals, read X-ray films, dealt with a lot of low back strains, sutured a whole lot of fingers and did an incision and drainage of an abscess!

 The distance honestly.
 It was 30 miles each way and an hour and a half with traffic to and from.
 The traffic drained me :( Other than that though- this was a great first rotation!

 Each month we have two exams where we have to be on campus on a Friday and Monday.
 For this month’s SS exam, we were tested on Dermatology and HEENT.
 I used quizlets and re-listened to the lecture to study for this.

 End of Rotation Exam

 To be quite honest, I didn’t really study all that much for this first exam.
 I went through the Urgent Care blueprint that our program provided us explaining the topics covered for this exam.
 I looked up some things in my notes from last year and that was all.
 What’s also helpful is the blueprint on PAEA.
 Happy to say, I passed!

-To see more of my day to day on this rotation, check out my Rotation 1 highlights on Instagram !
+To see more of my day to day on this rotation, check out my Sept 2018 Urgent Care highlights on Instagram !